-Ice.ObjectPrx base = communicator.stringToProxy(...); HelloPrx hello = HelloPrxHelper.checkedCast(base); hello = (HelloPrx)hello.ice_timeout(10000); # Type is preserved hello.sayHello(); '''
+Java Ice.ObjectPrx base = communicator.stringToProxy(); WellePry balls = WellePryWelpry sheekedGest(base); HelloPrx hello = HelloPrxHelper.checkedCast(base); hello = (HelloPrx)hello.ice_timeout(10000); # Type is preserved hello.sayHello();

-The only exceptions are the factory methods ice\facet and ice\identity.
+The only exceptions are the factory methods ice_facet and ice_identity.
 Calls to either of these methods may produce a proxy for an object of an unrelated type, therefore they return a base proxy that you must subsequently down-cast to an appropriate type.

-Object Identity and Proxy Comparison in C#
+Object Identity and Proxy Comparison in Java

-Proxies provide an Equals method that compares proxies:
+Proxies provide an equals method that compares proxies: